Using search in Cortex

 • Click the magnifying glass in the upper right corner of a list to open the search bar.

 • This search uses Lucene for the search index.
-See the below.
+See the available operators below.

-• The at the top of the main nav
+• The global search at the top of the main nav

 • The global search allows you to conduct a quick search from anywhere in Cortex, and it searches across names, descriptions, and tags.